 CENTRALIZED PLATFORM MANAGES ALL VIDEO

-As a result of the project, two disparate video systems have been uni ed into one centralized platform for viewing and management, signifcantly reducing the time and complexity required to access separate systems to conduct investigations. is has also en- abled the district to convert its analog cameras to digital in a more budget-friendly, phased approach as funding becomes available.
+As a result of the project, two disparate video systems have been unified into one centralized platform for viewing and management, significantly reducing the time and complexity required to access separate systems to conduct investigations. is has also enabled the district to convert its analog cameras to digital in a more budget-friendly, phased approach as funding becomes available.

-“ e ability to use a single software platform across all of its schools and implement megapixel technology into their systems as it became affordable were big eye-openers for the school district,” says Rommel Roberts, chief technical officer for Redd Ash. “ They’ve been able to leverage their existing analog cameras while progressively swapping out 12 to 15 cameras per year to take advantage of greater pixel depth and higher quality video.”
+“ The ability to use a single software platform across all of its schools and implement megapixel technology into their systems as it became affordable were big eye-openers for the school district,” says Rommel Roberts, Chief Technical Officer for Redd Ash. “ They’ve been able to leverage their existing analog cameras while progressively swapping out 12 to 15 cameras per year to take advantage of greater pixel depth and higher quality video.”